gchq/sleeper/docs/development/upgrade-support.md

 we will need to be very clear about the process.
 Before we change the underlying infrastructure we will want to have confidence that all deployed instances in practice are on a version that has protections against the change we want to make.

+### Making breaking changes non-breaking

+It may be necessary in the future to make changes that currently would need to be backwards incompatible.
+We have a couple of options for how to do that:

+1. Introduce a mechanism to support the change we want to make, then wait for that to be deployed everywhere before we make the change
+2. Introduce a backwards incompatible change with a plan for migration, and rely on existing deployments applying that migration

+We will try to ensure we never introduce changes that would be backwards incompatible for any known deployed instance.
+We will try to avoid ever using option 2 in a way where any manual steps are required for migration.

+Any necessary migration should be applied automatically, either by a CDK deployment, or in slower time after a deployment with continued support for unmigrated data.